Abbahu: Biography

 His rabbinical education was acquired mainly at Tiberias in the academy presided over by Johanan bar Nappaha, with whom his relationship was almost that of a son.
 He frequently made pilgrimages to Tiberias even after he had become well known as rector of the Caesarean academy.

 Abbahu was an authority on weights and measures.
 He encouraged the study of Koine Greek by Jews.
-He learned Greek in order to become useful to his people, then under the Roman proconsuls, that language having become, to a considerable extent, the rival of Hebrew even in prayer.
+He learned Greek to become useful to his people, then under the Roman proconsuls, that language having become, to a considerable extent, the rival of Hebrew even in prayer.
 In spite of the bitter protests of Shimon bar Abba, he also taught his daughters Greek.
-Indeed, it was said of Abbahu that he was a living illustration of the biblical maxim: "It is good that you should take hold of this [the study of the Law]; yea, also from that [other branches of knowledge] withdraw not your hand: for he that fears God shall come forth of them all".
+Ecclesiastes Rabbah 7:18 says: "'It is good that you grasp this,' this is Bible, 'and from that, too, do not withdraw your hand,' this is Mishna; 'for one who fears God will fulfill them all,' like Rabbi Abbahu of Caesarea."

 Rector in Caesarea

 Being wise, handsome, and wealthy, Abbahu became not only popular with his coreligionists, but also influential with the proconsular government.
 On one occasion, when his senior colleagues, Hiyya bar Abba, Rabbi Ammi, and Rabbi Assi, had punished a certain woman, and feared the wrath of the proconsul, Abbahu was deputed to intercede for them.
 He had, however, anticipated the rabbis' request, and wrote to them that he had appeased the informers but not the accuser.
-The witty enigmatic letter describing this incident, preserved in the Talmud, is in the main pure Hebrew, and even includes Hebrew translations of Greek proper names, to avoid the danger of possible exposure should the letter have fallen into the hands of enemies and informers.
+The witty enigmatic letter describing this incident, preserved in the Jerusalem Talmud, is in Hebrew.
+It even includes Hebrew translations of Greek proper names to avoid the danger of possible exposure should the letter have fallen into the hands of enemies and informers.